This creeping devil is a seriously impressive plant

 How does the cactus walk?

-The creeping devils don’t walk per se, but they move very slowly.
-To look at it, they’re a little bit strange.
+The creeping devils don’t walk per se but move very slowly.
+To look at, they’re a little bit strange.
 The creeping devil lies flat on the ground, in contrast to the iconic depiction of a multi-pronged cactus standing tall in the desert.
 Only its tip is lifted and erected off the ground as it grows.

 As the walking cactus grows, its roots die, detaching and dissolving into food and providing nourishment for the living portion of the plant.
 The tip continues to grow, reattaching new roots from its underside into the ground for the process to start again.
 The cactus appears to “walk” along the desert floor with each death and growth.